 While most users experience these headphones as magic flawless unicorns, they do come with a few issues that could matter to the minority.
 While they’re advertised as being an excellent choice for those looking to make calls on their headphones, the call function isn’t as strong as I hoped.
 The aux cord also presents some problems, as the headphones drop noise cancellation and EQ settings when plugged in.
 It’s an odd feature that can limit their usefulness for people looking to use them for gaming.
 Lastly, they’re somewhat tight and bulky.
 If you have a big head, these might not be comfortable for all day use.
 Still, these are incredible headphones that are very much babies of the age of connectivity.
 Pick up a pair, and you’ll be amazed you paid as little as you did.

-Things To Consider Before Buying Headphones Under $100
+Things To Consider Before Buying the Best Headphones Under $100

 Before you buy a new set of headphones make sure you’ve planned well.